HIIT/hybra-core/docs/api.rst

 **********

 These are internal APIs and no promises are made about their stability.
-Always use the `hybra` to access these directly.
+Always use the `core` to access these directly.

 .. automodule:: data_loader
    :members: